DevLuDaley/ruby_cli_gem_project/README.md

     $ gem install ruby_cli_gem_project

 ## Usage

 run the program
 select a number to see the corresponding player's stats.
+Either
-Either select a different player, enter 'roster' to see the team roster or enter "exit" to close the program.
+        enter a number to select a different player, enter 'roster' to see the team roster or enter 'exit' to close the program.

 ## Development